Rishijay/ReactProject/README.md

 - React navigation using StackNavigator an SwitchNavigator together.
 - Calling JSONs with post and get methods.
 (POST for login & GET to get list)
 - Switching between screens with passing and receiving parameters.
+- Opening web brower with link on text click